 Rice GLS Writers is a dynamic group dedicated to the art of creative writing.
-The Rice GLS Writers' primary focus is sharing our original pieces and improving our craft through workshopping the works of members.
-We will also have speakers, attend writers' events, and discuss subjects of interest, such as contests, agents, and publication.
-Our plans also include the publication of an online literary magazine.
+The Rice GLS Writers' primary focus is sharing original pieces and improving craft through workshopping members' works.
+The group hosts guest authors and speakers, attends writers' events, and discusses subjects of interest, such as contests, agents, and publication.
 The group meets once a month.